Jun-Lizst/leo1234jv4/content/page/contact.md

 ![leo1234jxwqexxs](/img/cover2.jpg)

-Currently, I live in Beijing, China.
-You can contact me through email or interact with me in twitter since I frequently check it.
+Currently, I live in Prague, Czech Republic.
+You can contact me through email or interact with me in twitter/X([@poppingjun](https://x.com/poppingjun)) since I frequently check it.